 The Awards and Achievements section is not as extensive as in Zwift, but they had to start somewhere.
 When I tested MyWhoosh in 2023, this section didn’t even exist.

 There are also different challenges where you can earn season points and get additional rewards.
 The system is pretty comprehensive and mixes 3 different currencies (coins, power gems, and season points).
-I don’t know if this is intentional, so you lose track of how much in real money individual items cost, or just a bad design, but it’s confusing.
+I don’t know if this is an intentional design choice, where you lose track of how much individual items cost in real money, or if it’s just a bad design, but it’s confusing.

 Anyway, it’s clear that MyWhoosh invested in this area and is trying to motivate users to spend more time on the app.